Deluxe (Harmonia album)

-Deluxe is the second album from the West German krautrock group Harmonia, consisting of Neu! guitarist Michael Rother and the duo Cluster (Hans-Joachim Roedelius and Dieter Moebius).
+Deluxe is the second album from the West German krautrock group Harmonia, consisting of Neu! guitarist Michael Rother and the Cluster duo of Hans-Joachim Roedelius and Dieter Moebius.
 It was recorded in June 1975 in Harmonia's studio in Forst, Germany.
 It was first released on the Brain Records label in 1975.

 Deluxe was produced by the band members and Conny Plank.
 The trio were also joined by drummer Mani Neumeier for the release.
 It was officially reissued in 2004 by Universal.

 Background

 For Deluxe, Harmonia worked with producer Conny Plank (who had previously worked with both their main projects Cluster and Neu!).
 He brought a 16-track recording machine and mixing desk to the band's country studio.
 Plank brought along drummer and Guru Guru member Mani Neumeier to perform on several tracks.
 Deluxe emphasized Rother's rock and pop sensibility over Cluster's more improvisational approach, which led to some creative tension between the members.